-Legislative History Assembly Human Services (5-2) Assembly Appropriations (Held on Suspense)
+Assembly Human Services (5-2) Assembly Appropriations (Held on Suspense)

-AB 1028 (Caballero) - Child care: funding: audits Placed on the Assembly Inactive File
+AB 1028 (Caballero) - Child care: funding: audits Vetoed by the Governor

-Establishes accounting rules and auditing practices for child care and development centers and agencies which contract with the State Department of Education (SDE), and prohibits consideration of unrestricted donations in state funding determinations for child care contractors.
+Established accounting rules and auditing practices for child care and development centers and agencies which contract with the State Department of Education (SDE), and prohibited consideration of unrestricted donations in state funding determinations for child care contractors.

-- 1. Authorizes a child care contractor to pay from its own funds additional sums for the child care of a subsidized child, and accept funds from the state, county or other funding entity to augment a program or fund additional child care openings. - 2.
-Requires a contractor to separately account for all sources of funds where additional funding is provided to augment a program to ensure the state is not reimbursing a contractor for the same activity, personnel or function for which another funding entity has paid.
+1. Authorized a child care contractor to pay from its own funds additional sums for the child care of a subsidized child, and accept funds from the state, county or other funding entity to augment a program or fund additional child care openings.

+2. Required a contractor to separately account for all sources of funds where additional funding is provided to augment a program to ensure the state is not reimbursing a contractor for the same activity, personnel or function for which another funding entity has paid.